awsdocs/amazon-workdocs-user-guide/doc_source/unshare_yourself.md

 **To remove yourself from a share**

-1. In the web client, select or open the folder or file that has been shared with you\.
+1. In the web client, select the folder or file that has been shared with you\.

 1. For **Share**, choose **Permissions**\.